benchristelcom/benchristelcom.github.io/src/posts/last-fun-thing/index.md

 around me in all directions.
 Nothing but the sun and the roar of the engine in my face.

 In that moment, a strange calm came over me.
+My body had become a machine — a machine that I was merely _watching_, as if it were part of the aircraft.

+A black speck appeared against the cloudbank — an enemy fighter.
-I found I had no fear of death, yet I knew I would fight hard to survive.
+_This is it_, I thought.
+To my surprise, I found I had no fear of death, yet I knew I would fight hard to survive.
 I had no hatred for my enemy, yet I knew I would bring all my skill to bear to shoot him down.
-My body had become a machine — a machine that I was merely _watching_, as if it were part of the aircraft.

 And at the same time, I heard Alan Watts say, in his wry, unhurried baritone: